Indiana Accounting Schools

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-The following schools had the highest first-time CPA exam pass rates in Indiana in 2013 for candidates with a bachelor’s degree:
+Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Indiana in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for Indiana being 63.0%:

 Ball State University